Engineering Note

 Introduction

 Monitoring is often treated as something added after development.
 In reality, it is part of development itself.
-Without visibility into how a system behaves in production, it becomes impossible to understand failures or performance issues.
+Without visibility into how a system behaves in production, it becomes difficult to understand failures, performance issues, bottlenecks, and user-facing problems.

 A system that cannot be observed cannot be improved.
-Monitoring provides the feedback loop needed to build reliable software.
+Monitoring creates the feedback loop needed to build reliable software because it shows what is happening after the application leaves the local environment.

 The Problem

 Most development focuses on the happy path.
 But real systems fail in unpredictable ways.
-Without monitoring, these failures are hard to detect and even harder to debug.
+Without monitoring, these failures are hard to detect, hard to reproduce, and even harder to debug.

 • No visibility into runtime errors